cult-of-coders/grapher/docs/hypernova.md

 ## Hypernova

 This is the crown jewl of Grapher.
-It was named like this because it felt like an explosion of data.
+It has been innovated in the laboratories of Cult of Coders, and engineered for absolute performance.
+We had to name this whole process somehow, and we had to give it a bombastic name.
+Hypernova is the one that stuck.

-Grapher is very performant.
-To understand what we're talking about let's take this example of a query
+To understand what we're talking about let's take this example of a query:

 ```js
 createQuery({